 Pre-registration Analysis Justification & Reason for Omission from Article.

 Follow-up analyses were preregistered for hypothesis 6.
-Using a similar model to the main hypothesis test with all unique combination of the five different QMP types being tested across original and replication data.
+The pre-registered plan was to make use of contingency tables to compare relations between all five QMP types across original and replication studies.
 The goal of these analyses was to see if there are any type specific carry-over effects in QMPs between original and replication.
 Due to the large number of tests, the focus was exploratory using visualization rather than inference.

 It is partly this large number of tests, as well as the resulting lack of clear interpretability in the results that caused this analysis to be omitted from the main article.
-However, for completeness and transparency it is reported here.
+However, This analysis was anyhow intended not as supplementary to the main test for hypothesis 6.
+Furthermore, the analyses would regardless have to be changed from the pre-registered analyses to beta-regressions for each unique combination of the QMP categories across original and replication.
+For completeness and transparency the analyses using beta-regressions are reported here.

 Model.